We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

-If you haven’t gotten on any of the main attractions in Tomorrowland, that’s your first priority.
+If you haven’t gotten on any of the main attractions in Tomorrowland, this is your first priority.
 Space Mountain is obviously the big draw here, but Buzz Lightyear Space Ranger Spin is also a fun ride.

-The line for Astro-Orbiter can be surprisingly long, especially during the reopening.
+The line for Astro-Orbiter can be surprisingly long.
 This is largely because of the need to take elevators up and down from the roof.
 It really slows up the works.
 That being said, it’s a surprisingly zippy ride with amazing views of Magic Kingdom at night.

 Step 12: Anything Left on Your List